moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 I taught this course twice during the period.
-In the first offering, I developed a weekly one hour in-class computational learning module providing 40 hours of active learning through live coding and a series of Jupyter_ notebooks.
-Jupyter is a tool for weaving traditional textbook content with code and interactive web-based content.
-After the first offering, I developed `a proposal`_ to the UCD Center for Educational Effectiveness and was awarded $22k to transform ENG 122 from lecture-style to one where students learn through in-class computational thinking exercises.
+In the first offering, I developed a weekly one hour in-class computational learning module providing 40 hours of active learning through live coding and a series of Jupyter_ notebooks [#]_.
+After the first offering, I developed `a proposal`_ to the UCD Center for Educational Effectiveness and was awarded $22k to transform ENG 122 from lecture-style to learning through in-class "computational thinking" exercises.
 This funding included the creation of an interactive open access textbook_, a set of computational homeworks, development of a project, an `educational oriented software package`_, the setup of computational cloud infrastructure (JupyterHub_) for the course and the College of Engineering, and the creation of a training workshop for this pedagogy approach.

+.. [#] Jupyter is a tool for weaving traditional textbook content with code and interactive web-based content.

 Graduate student Kenneth Lyons and I were funded by the grant to do this work.
-We successfully accomplished these goals and have presented the work locally and nationally as invited speakers to SacPy (a local industry oriented users group for the Python programming language), the UCD College of Education Graduate Group, and at JupyterCon 2018 (a new conference series created due to the exponential demand and wide adoption of the tool for research, industry, and education).
+We successfully accomplished these goals and have presented the work locally and nationally as invited speakers to SacPy [#]_, the UCD College of Education Graduate Group, and at JupyterCon 2018 [#]_.
 Kenneth also presented `the work`_ for us at SciPy 2018, the popular conference on scientific and engineering computing with Python, as an accepted presentation.

+.. [#] SacPy is a local industry oriented users group for the Python programming language.
+.. [#] A new conference series created due to the exponential demand and wide adoption of the tool for research, industry, and education.

 As mentioned, this work included the development of a workshop with my Olin College colleague, Allen Downey, entitled "`Computational Thinking in the